jalvergara/model_training/morales-varela/explanation.md

 - **Categorical columns**: Include features like `buying_mode`, `status`, and `shipping_mode`.
 - **Boolean columns**: For example, `warranty`, `accepts_mercadopago`, and `automatic_relist`.

-We performed several important transformations on the dataset to prepare it for analysis and modeling, some of these were:
+This was the case because, previously in the EDA, we performed several important transformations on the dataset to prepare it for analysis and modeling.
+Some of these included:

 1. **Data Cleaning**: We removed unnecessary columns and handled missing values, filling them with appropriate substitutes (e.g., filling `original_price` with `price`).